aabccd021/tiny-cookie-session/README.md

 This requires no human interaction (choosing devices to log out), making it safer than the previous approach.

-Although none of these approaches prevents the attacker from using the session until the user logs in again.
+Although, none of these approaches prevents the attacker from using the session until the user logs in again.

 ### Persistent cookie theft